projectsveltos/sveltos/docs/register/workload_identity.md

 !!!note
     Workload Identity registration requires Sveltos **v1.12.0** or later.

+## Which Service Accounts Need the Cloud Identity Annotation

+Only the Sveltos components that talk to managed clusters need the cloud provider's workload identity annotation on their ServiceAccount:

+- `access-manager`
+- `addon-controller`
+- `event-manager`
+- `hc-manager`
+- `sc-manager`
+- `techsupport-controller`
+- `mcp-server`
+- `drift-detection-manager` and `sveltos-agent-manager`, but only when Sveltos runs in agentless mode (`agent.managementCluster: true` in the Helm chart)

+!!! tip "Preferred: set the annotation once via Helm"
+    If Sveltos is installed with the `projectsveltos` Helm chart, set `global.serviceAccountAnnotations` instead of annotating each ServiceAccount by hand.
+The value is merged into every ServiceAccount listed above, and a component-specific `<component>.serviceAccount.annotations` still takes precedence on key collisions:

+    ```yaml
+    # values.yaml
+    global:
+      serviceAccountAnnotations:
+        iam.gke.io/gcp-service-account: sveltos-wi@<project>.iam.gserviceaccount.com   # GKE
+        # eks.amazonaws.com/role-arn: arn:aws:iam::<account-id>:role/sveltos-wi        # EKS
+        # azure.workload.identity/client-id: <client-id>                              # AKS
+    ```

+    ```bash
+    $ helm upgrade --install projectsveltos projectsveltos/projectsveltos \
+      -n projectsveltos --create-namespace \
+      -f values.yaml
+    ```

+    The manual `kubectl annotate serviceaccount` steps in the guides below still work, and are the only option for installs that don't use the Helm chart.

 ## Register a Cluster

 When using workload identity, each cloud provider has a dedicated subcommand: `register cluster-eks` for Amazon EKS, `register cluster-gke` for Google GKE, and `register cluster-aks` for Azure AKS.
 If you are registering a cluster with a kubeconfig, use `register cluster` instead.